 - File metadata and hash extraction

-In addition to file-based threats, a decent amount of alerts for most security teams are in fact fileless.
+In addition to file-based threats, a decent amount of alerts for most security teams are in fact “fileless.”
 That can include behavioral or ML-based alerts from EDR, living-off-the-land techniques such as command lines and Powershell scripts, and more.
+These alerts can be a pain for incident response teams to investigate or mitigate.
 Intezer analyzes those types of alerts with the following methods:

-- Packaging and detonating a command line in a sandbox environment – such as analyzing a base64 encrypted powershell script within the command line
+- Packaging and detonating a command line in our sandbox environment – such as analyzing a base64 encrypted powershell script within the command line.

-- Conducting deep memory analysis on the suspected endpoint to identify any hidden code injections or other fileless threats
+- Conducting deep memory analysis on the suspected endpoint to identify any hidden code injections or other traces of a fileless threat.

-By thoroughly analyzing each individual artifact, we can gain a deep understanding of the alert and the potential threat it represents.
+By thoroughly investigating each individual artifact, we can gain a deep understanding of the alert and the potential threat it represents.
 This forms the foundation for the subsequent stages of the investigation process.